-Michael (Mike) G Scanlan Position: B.Eng, Grad Dip - Management, MBA, FAICD, MAMI, FAIM, FCILT, MIE, FAMI Transportation Consultant and Company Director Mike has been a company Director for 16 years, including Railways Credit Union Ltd 1989-90, 1991-96 and since November 2009.
+Michael (Mike) G Scanlan Position: B.Eng, Grad Dip - Management, MBA, FAICD, MAMI, FAIM, FCILT, MIE, FAMI Transportation Consultant and Company Director Mike has been a company Director for 17 years, including Railways Credit Union Ltd 1989-90, 1991-96 and since November 2009.
 Mike has been Chair of the Board since 2012.
-Mike is a member of the Risk Management Committee, Audit & Compliance Committee and the Remuneration & Succession Committee.
+Mike is a member of the Risk Management Committee, Audit &amp; Compliance Committee and the Remuneration &amp; Succession Committee.
 John P Harnischfeger Position: B.Com, CPA, MAMI, GAICD Employee of a Federal Government Agency John has been a Director of the Credit Union since 2005.
-John is Vice Chair of the Board and a member of the Risk Management Committee.
-Bronwyn (Bron) D Davies Position: B. Econ, CPA, CIA, GAICD Head of Internal Audit, Sydney Trains Bron was elected a Director of the Credit Union in 2012.
-Bron is a member of the Audit & Compliance Committee.
-Kellie L Dyer Position: Bachelor of Business (Marketing), MBA (Tech Mgt), Graduate Diploma of Management, MAMI, GAICD Adoption & Commercialisation Manager - CRC for Rail Innovation Kellie has been a Director of the Credit Union since 2009.
+John is Vice Chair of the Board and the Chair of the Risk Management Committee.
+Bronwyn (Bron) D Davies Position : B. Econ, CPA, CIA, GAICD Head of Internal Audit, Sydney Trains Bron has been a Director of the Credit Union since 2012.
+Bron is the Chair of the Audit & Compliance Committee.
+Kellie L Dyer Position: Bachelor of Business (Marketing), MBA (Tech Mgt), Graduate Diploma of Management, MAMI, GAICD CRC Legacy Manager - CRC for Rail Innovation Kellie has been a Director of the Credit Union since 2009.
 Kellie is a member of the Audit & Compliance Committee and the Chair of the Remuneration & Succession Committee.
-Andrew R Haynes Position: B.A., LL.B., H Dip IS, Cert Legal Practice, FCIS, GAICD, MAMI, JP (Qual) Governance Consultant and Company Director Andrew has been a Director of the Credit Union since 2009.
+Andrew R Haynes Position: B.A., LL.B., H Dip IS, Cert Legal Practice, FCIS, GAICD, MAMI, JP (Qual) Board Secretary at Mackay Hospital and Health Service and Company Director.
+Andrew has been a Director of the Credit Union since 2009.
 Prior to his current employment Andrew held various roles in governance including Company Secretary of QR Limited.
-Andrew is the Chair of the Risk Management Committee.
-Andrew J Hughes Position: B. Com., CPA, Master of Commerce (Accounting), Associate Diploma in Civil Engineering, GAICD, MAMI Group Finance Manager, Network Business - Queensland Rail Andrew has been a Director of the Credit Union since 2009.
-Andrew is the Chair of the Audit & Compliance Committee and a member of the Remuneration & Succession Committee.
+Andrew is a member of the Audit & Compliance Committee.
+Andrew J Hughes Position: B. Com., FCPA, Master of Commerce (Accounting), Associate Diploma in Civil Engineering, GAICD, MAMI Group Finance Manager, Network Business - Queensland Rail Andrew has been a Director of the Credit Union since 2009.
+Andrew is a member of the Risk Management Committee and the Remuneration & Succession Committee.